-Any scholarships, awards, and bursaries received during and for the 2012-2013 academic year must be declared on the financial aid application.
+Any scholarships, awards, and bursaries including band funding for Aboriginal students, received during and for the 2013-2014 academic year must be declared on the financial aid application.
 Students are required to submit documentation showing the bursary and/or scholarship amounts.